The Drop CTRL is an awesome mechanical keyboard with a floating keycap design and a sleek aluminum frame.

 A side note I’d like to make is that I put O-rings on all of my typing keys since I prefer it not to have the loud echo sound when it bottoms out.
 I had extra O-rings from when I tried to quiet/dampen down my Razer Blackwidow with little success.

 There is minimal rattle with the stabilizers.
 No complaints there.
 But I don’t think I’ve ever experienced a super rattly keyboard in the first place.
+We eventually ended up modding the stabilizers to make them sound and feel even better.

 What Makes It Special